Open command prompt as an administrator and run the following command.

 NAME READY STATUS RESTARTS AGE

-The service used to expose our deployments has a type of NodePort
+The service used to expose your deployments has a type of NodePort

-.
-This means you can access these services from outside of your cluster via a specific port.
-In this case, since nodePort
+service that enables you to access these services from outside of your cluster through a specific port.
+In this case, nodePort

-is not specified, the ports are randomized so you must obtain the ports before making requests to the services.
-You must also obtain the public IP address of our cluster.
-Note that there are other ways to expose your services such as using a LoadBalancer
+is not specified and the ports are randomized so you must obtain the ports before you make requests to the services.
+You must also obtain the public IP address of your cluster.
+Other ways to expose your services are available, such as by using a LoadBalancer

-.
-In production, you would most likely use an Ingress
+resource.
+In production, you typically use an Ingress

 First, find the public IP address of your cluster.